Fed-batch culture: Cases where fed-batch cultures are adventageous

+Substrate inhibition

 Nutrients such as methanol, ethanol, acetic acid, and aromatic compounds inhibit the growth of microorganisms even at relatively low concentrations.
 By adding such substrates properly lag-time can be shortened and the inhibition of the cell growth markedly reduced.

-2. High cell density (High cell concentration)
+High cell density (High cell concentration)

 In a batch culture, to achieve very high cell concentrations, e.g. 50-100 g of dry cells/L, high initial concentrations of the nutrients in the medium are needed.
 At such high concentrations, the nutrients become inhibitory, even though they have no such effect at the normal concentrations used in batch cultures.